LTUC/amman-dotnet-401d2/curriculum/class-26/lab/README.md

-# Ecommerce Sprint 1 - Milestone 1:  MVC
+# E-commerce Sprint 1 - Milestone 1:  MVC

 Work together with your partner(s) to complete this lab.